LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/5-0-and-above.md

 * **Type:** bool
 * **Default value:** true

 #### darkMode_SC_QR_override_colors_from_LE
-If false , colors for structured content elements and Quick replies are override from LE in dark theme.
+If false, colors for structured content elements and quick replies are overridden from LE in dark theme.

 * **Type:** bool
 * **Default value:** false